 HISTORY OF THE OFFICE OF THE CONSTABLE

-The offices of constable and sheriff were imported to the United States during colonial times.
+The offices of Constable and Sheriff were imported to the United States during colonial times.
 In 1651, the colony of Virginia had an appointed/elected Sheriff which included a volunteer posse.
 The American colonies also had Constables and most were volunteer peace officers appointed by the village leaders.
-Like there British counterparts, they were responsible for keeping the peace and arresting law breakers who were brought before the justice of the peace.
+Like their British counterparts, they were responsible for keeping the peace and arresting law breakers who were brought before the justice of the peace.
 Some of the other duties of the Plymouth, Massachusetts Constable in 1634 were weights and measures, surveyor and announcing marriages.
 During the war of 1812, a Maryland posse of volunteer citizen Peace Officers arrested several British soldiers for disorderly conduct and placed them in the custody of the sheriff.
 The leader of the posse was captured and imprisoned by the British on a warship.
 One of the negotiators for his release was Francis Scott Key.
 The first Peace Officer to be killed in

 the line of duty was Constable Darius Quimby of New York.
 Constable Quimby was gunned down in 1791.

 He was most likely an unpaid Peace Officer.